You Don't Have a Resume Problem. You Have a Direction Problem.

 What a Direction Problem Actually Costs You

 If your resume reads as "I've done operations, then marketing, then some advisory work, now I'm applying for strategy," the answer is unclear.
 You might be brilliant.
 You might be perfect.
 But they can't tell.
-And they have 79 other resumes to get through.
+And they don't have time to figure it out.

 The Real Pattern in Your Background

-The problem is you're trying to position it as one thing when it's actually valuable in 2-4 distinct clusters.
+The problem is you're trying to position your background as one thing when it's actually valuable in 2-4 distinct clusters.
+And each cluster needs its own story.

 Example 1: The Ops to Strategy Pivot